Here are some definitions to help clarify the editing process

 Your editor is going to charge you top dollar for rectifying matters when your own powers of self-expression have let you down.
-So – work on them!
+So ai??i?? work on them!

-St Cloud State University in Minnesota hosts its own ‘Literacy Education Online’ project, and it’s a fantastic resource for anybody interested in clear writing – and thinking!
-(In the latter context, see the logical fallacies section particularly – it’s a gem.)
+St Cloud State University in Minnesota hosts its own ai???Literacy Education Onlineai??i?? project, and itai??i??s a fantastic resource for anybody interested in clear writing ai??i?? and thinking!
+(In the latter context, see the logical fallacies section particularly ai??i?? itai??i??s a gem.)

-Visit also the resources section on the South African Professional Editors’ Group website.
+Visit also the resources section on the South African Professional Editorsai??i??
+Group website.